Condom use among gay and other men who have sex with men

 Progress in preventing exposure to HIV among men who have unprotected anal sex with a male partner

 Condoms can substantially reduce the risk of sexually transmitting HIV.
 Consistently and correctly using condoms is therefore important for men who have sex with men because of the high risk of HIV transmission during unprotected anal sex.
 In addition, men who have anal sex with other men may also have female partners, who could become infected as well.
 Condom use with the most recent male partner is considered a reliable indicator of longer-term behaviour.

-Note: countries with generalized epidemics may also have a concentrated subepidemic among men who have sex with men.
+Note: countries with generalized epidemics may also have a concentrated subepidemic among gay men and other men who have sex with men.
 If so, calculating and reporting on this indicator for this population would be valuable.

 Number of men who have sex with men who reported using a condom the last time they had anal sex